MaudeCharmetant/skymodel/README.rst

 Community guidelines
 ====================

-Contributions are welcome and appreciated please submit an Issue or a Pull request.
+Contributions are welcome and appreciated please submit an issue or a pull request.

 Copyright 2020 Maude Charmetant, Jens Erler, and contributors.